READ110 College Reading and Study Strategies

 - improve reading skills to facilitate comprehension of college level material across the curriculum;

-- acquire learning strategies and techniques to improve proficiency in interacting with text and lecture material; and
+- demonstrate study skills and techniques to improve proficiency in interacting with text and lecture material for increased learning; and

 Planned Sequence of Topics and/or Learning Activities

-All activities focus on the development and transfer of reading and study strategies to content course material.
-Throughout the course of the academic term, students read authentic text and engage in a variety of academic tasks in order to:
+All activities focus on the development and application of reading and study strategies to content course material.
+Throughout the course of the academic semester, students read college level text and engage in a variety of academic tasks in order to:

-- demonstrate the ability to effectively comprehend and organize information by summarizing, highlighting, mapping, outlining, and/or annotating a textbook chapter
+- demonstrate the ability to effectively comprehend and organize information by paraphrasing, annotating, mapping, note taking, and summarizing textbook material;

-- practice a variety of active listening strategies to effectively record and organize information presented in a lecture format
+- develop a variety of active listening strategies to effectively record and organize information from lecture material.